janithlahirukariyawasam/gamora/README.md

 # gamora
-see the project using below link. https://janithlahirukariyawasam.github.io/gamora/
+see the project using this link: https://janithlahirukariyawasam.github.io/gamora/